-As a member of HealthSun MediMax, you have the right to get several kinds of information from us.
+As a member of HealthSun HealthAdvantage Plan (HMO), you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
-This includes getting the information in languages other than English, such as Spanish, and in large print or other alternate formats.)
+This includes getting the information in languages other than English and in large print or other alternate formats.)